 Having Money When You Don’t Have Money (Part 3)

-(Eating An Elephant One Bite At A Time – Part 3)
+(Eating An Elephant One Bite at a Time – Part 3)

-This is another area where your financial planner can help you!
-He or she should have a general understanding of each of these finance tools, and can connect you with a bank, a lender, or a mortgage broker who will fully describe each, and help determine which might be best for your situation.
-The important thing to bear in mind is that there ARE ways to purchase a new home (or acquire money for a down payment at an assisted living or other housing option) prior to selling your old home.
+Your financial planner (see Part 2 of the Elephant series) should have a general understanding of each of these tools and will be able to connect you with a banker, a lender, or a mortgage broker who can fully describe each, and help determine which might work best for you.
+The important thing to bear in mind is that there are ways to finance your next move by using the equity in your home.

 No Loan?
 No Problem!